simplajs/simpla-text/README.md

 # Simpla Text
 [![Build status][travis-badge]][travis-url] ![Size][size-badge] ![Version][bower-badge] [![Published][webcomponents-badge]][webcomponents-url] [![Simpla slack group][slack-badge]][slack-url]

-Simpla-text is a block of editable richtext for the [Simpla](https://www.simpla.io) content system.
+Simpla-text is a web component that contains editable richtext, built on the [Simpla](https://www.simpla.io) content system.
 You can update it seamlessly inline on your page, and use it on its own or inside other textual elements.

 <!---
 ```